seannyD/ImputeEACulturalDifferences/README.md

 # Imputing missing values in the Ethnographic Atlas

 The aim is to produce a set of distances between societies based on their cultural traits.
-The ethnographic atlas as made available in D-PLACE could do this, but there is about 10% missing data, which means that distances can't be computed easily.
+The ethnographic atlas as made available in D-PLACE could do this, but there is a lot of missing data (about 25% in the whole dataset), which means that distances can't be computed easily.
 One approach is to impute the missing data (guess their values based on existing data).
 It's unlikely that any imputation method will be completely accurate, but for our purposes we don't need to be accurate, just *unbiased*.
 That is, the imputed values should not bias the estimates of the distances between cultures.

 In this case, we use multiple imputation: calculating many possible alternative imputations and taking the mean distances over all imputations.
 Note that this can break ties between otherwise identical distances.